BETA 14-day trial · No charge until trial ends · Cancel anytime

 What does ComplyAtlas track?

-Two things: (1) License status from official state licensing board records (CA, FL, AZ during beta), and (2) COI expiry dates from Certificate of Insurance documents you upload (available for any U.S. state).
+Two things: (1) License status from official state licensing board records (CA, FL, AZ, TX during beta), and (2) COI expiry dates from Certificate of Insurance documents you upload (available for any U.S. state).
 Both are delivered in one weekly Monday report.

 How does COI tracking work?